Namibia Oil Blocks Map: Complete Guide to PEL Licenses 2026

 ✅ 8 Factors for Evaluating Namibia Oil Blocks

-- Basin quality: Orange Basin proven (87% success rate).
-Walvis/Luderitz = frontier (higher risk).
+- Basin quality: Orange Basin proven (multiple world-class discoveries).
+Walvis/Luderitz = frontier (higher risk, less explored).

 - Proximity to discoveries: Blocks adjacent to Shell/Galp/TotalEnergies = de-risked by analogue.